Security Checklist : Preparing for a Cyber Attack

 News | 3 Oct 2013

-Steps you should take when protecting your organization from a cyber attack, as identified by Bill Wheeler, global director of security & compliance practice at Zensar.
+Steps you should take when protecting your organization from a cyber attack, as identified by Bill Wheeler, global director of security and compliance practice at Zensar.

 Dedicate budget When budgets are tight, money is funneled toward the revenue-generating parts of the business, and security is placed on the back burner.
 Smaller organizations especially do not think they will be attacked and do not understand the value of security.
 They also often lack knowledgeable staff, training and resources.
 It is necessary for organizations of all sizes to dedicate sufficient resources to training and hiring IT staff, or to outsource their security needs to a third-party provider.